tkrabel/bamboolib/Installation.md

 ### 1. Create a virtual environment for your project

-In the terminal client enter the following where <venv_name> is the name you want to call your environment.
+In the terminal enter the following where `<venv_name>` is the name you want to call your environment.

 ```bash
 conda create -n <venv_name>